linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 - The emojivoto application shall be modified to have persistent storage.
 The `voting` deployment may be configured to work with MySQL and Redis (for cache).
 - The `vote-bot` deployment may send constant traffic to `voting` which can be setup to simulate :
   - **cache hit** : If `voting` finds an emoji in Redis which has already been voted for earlier
-  - **cache miss** : If `voting` cannot find the emoji in Redis, in which case, it fetches the record from MySQL and performs necessary updates.
+  - **cache miss** : If `voting` cannot find the emoji in Redis, it fetches the record from MySQL and performs necessary updates.
 - Optionally, set in _conformance_config.yaml_ if the Redis and MySQL instances must be injected.
 If so, test the traffic between these instances using `linkerd stat`, similar to how gRPC traffic was tested.

 ### MovieChat App